vejsili/vejsili/README.md

 I am Eng.
 Mirsad Vejsili.
 Last March I graduated from the Università degli Studi di Padova in Aerospace Engineering, Aeronautical curriculum.
 I worked at TXT e-tech as a consultant for Piaggio Aerospace.
 The project ended successfully last December.
 You can find some article and posts on my LinkedIn profile https://www.linkedin.com/in/mirsad-vejsili-563538199 , available also in both Italian and English languages.

+My first interests are propulsion and flight physics.
+I want to contribute to the next generation of aircraft engines and vehicles.

 Now, I am ready to tackle new challenges.
 <p align="center">
   <img src="https://github.com/vejsili/vejsili/blob/main/tumblr_e450c41333cba82cc6ec0f2a4795315c_b8338fc2_500.webp" alt="Your Image Description" width=256 >